 Checking the RAM Model and Brand Using Free Third Party Software

-The second method on how to check RAM model and brand if its plugged in is to use third party software.
+Using third-party software is the second method to check the RAM model and brand if it’s plugged in.

 The two that I would recommend are the following:

 Using HWinfo to Find Out RAM Make and Model:

 With the free software downloaded, run it (Run the version based on your system’s architecture, i.e., 32-bit or 64-bit).
 This should open several utility Windows.